• Skip to primary navigation

 Perhaps some of you have seen this technique on Pinterest or Instagram.
 I have been admiring it for a while and had to try it.
 There are many, many posts and video "how-tos" about this subject.
 This post just touches on some of the basics from my experience.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) Click here to read my full disclosure policy.
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.)
+Click here to read my full disclosure policy.

-Acrylic pour on small canvases
+Acrylic pour on two small canvases.

-Before attempting the "dirty pour" on the wood I experimented on a couple of canvases to get the feel for the process.
-Even though I used the same paint colors they both turned out completely different.
+Before attempting the "dirty pour" on the wood, I experimented on a couple of canvases to get the feel for the process.
+Even though I used the same paint colors, they both turned out completely different.

 What's a Dirty Pour?

-Supplies for Acrylic Pour Painting Tray
+Supplies for Acrylic Pour Art Tray

-• Large wood round
+• Large wooden round

 • 2 Handles (mine were leftover from our kitchen update)